OUR TEAM

 Krista Hamel-Smith

-Krista is the backbone of CKFTO.
-Her commitment to making Trinidad and Tobago a caring society for all children and families with special needs, is evident in her passion to overcome the many obstacles we encounter in quality therapeutic servicerinidad and Tobago,she attended Lander University where she obtained her bachelor’s degree in Health Care Management and a minor in Dance.
+Managing an NGO company in today’s ever changing world requires administrative skill and a cool head.
+Krista’s commitment to making Trinidad and Tobago a caring society for all children and families with special needs, is evident in her passion to overcome the many obstacles we encounter as a therapeutic non-profit service provider in Trinidad and Tobago.
+She attended Lander University where she obtained her bachelor’s degree in Health Care Management and a minor in Dance.
 Since graduation Krista guided her career to stay in the Health Care field and has a broad spectrum of experience in many different types of health care facilities.

 Christopher Ristic